gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 ## Alternatives Considered

-Instead of adding IPv6-equivalent fields in the `Shoot` and `Seed` API (e.g., `Shoot.spec.networking.{pods,services,nodes}V6`), new arrays could be added that allow specifying both settings in a single list (similar to `Service.spec.clusterIPs`).
+Instead of reusing the existing CIDR fields in the `Shoot`, `Seed`, and `Network` APIs, new fields could be added that allow specifying the IPv6 CIDRs only, e.g., `Shoot.spec.networking.{pods,services,nodes}V6`.
-However, to guarantee backward and forward compatibility, the new array would need to be kept in sync with the existing field and the existing field must not be removed.
-This makes API validation more complex and might confuse users.
-For the sake of simplicity and a more expressive and less confusing API, this approach was discarded.
-However, a potential `core.gardener.cloud/v1` API might choose to use a single array for both settings instead of separate fields.
+This could simplify handling in code (e.g., validation and defaulting logic) in a future dual-stack implementation.
+We decided to reuse the existing CIDR fields for specifying the IPv6 CIDRs in a single-stack setup and introduce additional lists for specifying the secondary CIDRs in a dual-stack setup, as it resembles the `Service` API, is cleaner from an API design perspective, and is less confusing for shoot owners.